 What is The Content Effort Signal?

-The recent Google leaks didn’t present us with a new strategy; they provided internal validation of the strategy we have been implementing for years.
+The recent Google leaks didn’t present us with a new strategy; they provided internal validation of the strategy I (and SEOs like me) have been implementing for years.

-We’ve developed a proven playbook for recovery and growth that centres entirely on elevating a website’s overall Content Effort.
+I’ve developed a playbook for recovery and growth that centres entirely on elevating a website’s overall Content Effort.

 Therefore, this briefing isn’t just a reaction to the latest news.
 It is the culmination of years of practical, in-the-trenches experience, now powerfully corroborated by Google’s own internal terminology.